Nikolas-Vardeberg/nextjs-hackathon/README.md

 These checks are ran again in the github actions, so skipping them will be visible in the build.

+If the formatter doesnt work with vscode usually the secret is to restart vscode.
+You also need to make sure you have `esbenp.prettier-vscode` and `dbaeumer.vscode-eslint` extensions installed.

+**If you are not familiar with git commands these are standard commands you can use:**

+`git add .` - adds all the changes to the next commit `git commit -m "my commit message goes here"` - commits the changes with lint and tests passing
+`git commit -m "my commit message goes here" --no-verify` - commits the changes but without lint and testing `git push` - pushes up your changes

 ## ENV setup

 Copy `.example.local` and rename it to `.env.local`